ixofoundation/ixo-tendermint/README.md

+# NO LONGER IN USE PLEASE SEE ixo_cosmos PROJECT

 # ixo-tendermint

 This project is configured to run two nodes locally.
 There are two sub folders for the node specific configurations for each node namely: `./node1` and `./node2`